OSU-HPCC/hpc-novice-first-draft/lessons/02-logging-in.md

 ======================
 >*Learning Objectives*
 >*    Student will be able to log on and off a Linux cluster using SSH from windows, mac or Linux based machines.
->*    Student will be able to use a gui based file transfer system (something like cyberduck) to move files to and from the cluster.
+>*    Student will be able to use a GUI based file transfer system (something like cyberduck) to move files to and from the cluster.
 >*    Student will be able to change their account password.
 >*    Student will understand the importance of backing up files on their own machine.